-Metros and Submarkets: On a quarterly basis, Reis provides updated trends and forecasts of rent, vacancy, and inventory for Apartment, Office, Retail, Warehouse/ Distribution, Flex/R&D and Self Storage properties in up to 275 metropolitan areas and more than 6,300 markets and segments.
+Metros and Submarkets: On a quarterly basis, Reis provides updated trends and forecasts of rent, vacancy, and inventory for Apartment, Office, Retail, Warehouse/ Distribution, Flex/R&D, Self Storage and Seniors Housing properties in up to 275 metropolitan areas and more than 7,000 markets and segments.

 Research Methodology: Reis's trends and forecasts are developed from property-level data collected by our team of real estate analysts during telephone interviews with building owners and managers.

 Monitoring Construction Activity: Reis also maintains a staff of analysts devoted to the discovery and monitoring of new construction activity from the proposal stages through completion.